Lassie

 https://unsplash.com/photos/k89j1SUqf5U

-Although cats are naturally housebroken, it is essential that you teach your cat how to use the box - they don't have a natural instinct to do their business in that particular box, they do it outside.
-The cat also needs to learn where the box is located so that all toilet visits can be made there in the future.
+Even though cats are naturally clean, it's important you teach them how to use the box.
+They don’t have an in-built instinct to do their business in a specific box; they’d naturally do it outdoors.
+Your cat also needs to learn where the box is located so they know to use it consistently.

-This usually does not require excessive training or effort.
-However, there are some things that you as a cat owner should be aware of that can make the learning process easier and faster.
+This usually doesn’t require excessive training or effort.
+However, there are a few things you can do as a cat owner to make the learning process easier and quicker.
 Check out our top tips below!

-Something that is essential for your cat to learn how to use its litter box is that it is placed in the right place.
-Cats are quite sensitive and picky when it comes to their "privacy".
-In other words, the box should preferably be placed in a somewhat secluded spot where the cat can be left alone during the toilet visit.
-They don't want to feel exhausted.
+Something crucial for your cat to learn to use its litter box is that it’s placed in the right spot.
+Cats are quite sensitive and picky about their ‘privacy’.
+This means the box should ideally be in a somewhat secluded location where your cat can be left alone during toilet breaks.
+They don’t want to feel observed.

-At the same time, it's important that the box is not too far away or too hidden.
-This can make it difficult or awkward for the cat to find it, which in itself can reduce its use.
-The right place is therefore crucial for the cat's learning process.
-Remember that cats do not want to go to the toilet in the same room as they eat and drink.
+At the same time, it’s important the box isn’t too far away or too hidden.
+This can make it difficult or awkward for your cat to find, which might put them off using it.
+The right location is therefore vital for your cat’s learning process.
+Remember, cats don’t want to go to the toilet in the same room where they eat and drink.

-If you've brought home a kitten and want to introduce it to the box, it's best to lift the kitten to the box, preferably after it has eaten.
-Then let the kitten explore the area and location on its own.
+If you’ve brought home a kitten and want to introduce it to the box, the best approach is to gently lift the kitten into the box, ideally after it has eaten.
+Then, let the kitten explore the area and location on its own.
 This is often all it takes for the kitten to learn.
-This is because a large proportion of kittens collected from a breeder are already somewhat trained to use the box - so they may be familiar with the process of carrying out their needs in it.
-However, for them to feel completely comfortable, it is important that they understand where the box is placed.
-So this is what you need to do.
+Many kittens from breeders are already somewhat trained to use a box, so they might be familiar with the process.
+To make them feel completely comfortable, though, it’s important they know exactly where the box is.
+So, this is what you need to do.

-My cat doesn't want to use his box - what do I do?
+My cat won't use its litter box – what do I do?

-As easy as it may sound to train your cat to be housebroken, it's not entirely obvious that this is the case.
-Cats can be reluctant to use the box for a variety of reasons.
-This is true both at the beginning of the training and after it has learned.
-Usually, however, there is a fairly natural explanation for this behaviour.
-It may be that:
+As straightforward as litter training might sound, it’s not always simple.
+Cats can be reluctant to use the box for various reasons, both at the beginning of training and after they’ve learned.
+Usually, there’s a fairly logical explanation for this behaviour.
+It could be that:

-• The box is not clean - cats hate dirty boxes!
+• The box isn't clean – cats really dislike dirty boxes!

-• The cat has to share a box with one or more cats
+• The cat has to share a box with one or more other cats

-• The cat does not like the specific type of litter
+• The cat doesn't like the specific type of litter

 • The litter box is too small

-• The location of the box is wrong - secluded but not too far away
+• The litter box location is wrong – secluded but not too far away

 Our app